Simple and Easy?

 There are lots of traps for the unwary.
 And if you fall into any of them, you’ll face a lot of liability risk - - not so much because of a gift tax audit in the next couple of years - - but rather when the client dies many years from now and a mountain of penalties and interest may have accrued (or tens or hundreds of thousands more in estate taxes may be owed)!

-Whether it’s the first time you’re completing a Form 709 or you’re an experienced preparer, you’ll want to avoid the unseen traps by joining us and nationally renowned tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA for a straightforward, line-by-line examination of the 709, entitled “Properly Preparing the Form 709 (Gift Tax Return)”.
-This two part-series will be held on Wednesday, March 29th and Thursday, March 30th, 2017 at 9am Pacific Time (12pm Eastern Time).
+Whether it’s the first time you’re completing a Form 709 or you’re an experienced preparer, you’ll want to avoid the unseen traps by joining us and nationally renowned CPA and tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a, straightforward, line-by-line examination of the 709, two-part presentation entitled “Properly Preparing the Form 709 (Gift Tax Return)”.

-On these two 90-minute teleconferences, Bob will address in-depth, such key issues as:
+On these two 90-minute programs, Bob will address in-depth, such key issues as:

 - When should clients file returns but don’t?
 (You may be missing revenue you should be earning!)